 Some of Octávio's interests includes the producer role on the guitar and the music world.
 Related to that, Deluchi is a founder member of AssoVio Vertentes guitar association, and BCGC group.
 With AssoVio Vertentes guitar association, he promoted competitions, festivals, concerts, and events.
-During the 2018 season, at the main event Vertentes Guitar Festival, 20 guitar concerts in 30 days were promoted, plus a national guitar competition, masterclasses and workshops.
+During the 2018 season, at the main event Vertentes Guitar Festival, they have promoted 20 guitar concerts in 30 days were, plus a national guitar competition, masterclasses and workshops.
 The guitar association already promoted more than 100 events since its foundation, in 2016.
 BCGC -Brazilian Classical Guitar Community, with Camilla Silva, Gabriele Leite and Nicolas Porto Silva, is a platform to publish and premiere online collaborative projects during social distancing time.
-In what concerns streaming platforms, with the musician and guitarist Heloisa Carbonera (BR), Deluchi develops the podcast Música sem nome (Music with no name).
+In what concerns streaming platforms, with the musician and guitarist Heloisa Carbonera (BR), Deluchi produces the podcast Música sem nome (Music with no name).
 In Portuguese, subjects like guitar, career, performance and projects are discussed, with guest scholars.
 In different music festivals and concerts that he promoted or took part, he worked with names such as Duo Siqueira-Lima, João Luiz, Vicente Paschoal, Gilson Antunes, Flavia Toni, Dua Reis-Barbeitas, Michel Maciel, Moacyr Teixeira Neto, Fabio Brucoli, Mauro Brucoli, Gustavo Fontes, Luis Carlos Barbieri, Fabio Chamma, Rosana Diniz, Duo a Zero, Claudia Garcia, among others.

 In Prados (BR), Deluchi was the coordinator and founder of the musical concert series Domingo na Lira, promoting 19 concerts from contemporary saxophone to flute solo, with highlights like Tadeu Coelho (UNCSA), Antônio Carlos Guimarães (UFSJ), Guilherme Vincens (UFSJ) and Duo Aduar.
 He wrote for Prados Online as columnist from 2019 to 2020.
 As the musical director of Five O'Clock Chaos, a show promoted by GTRANS/UFSJ, toured and performed in São Paulo, Belo Horizonte and region.
 This project resulted further in academic research presentations supervised by Dr. Flavio Schiavoni.
-Octávio was approved in different grants in Brazil, like SESI-FIEMG and BNDES.
+Octávio had projects approved in different grants in Brazil, like SESI-FIEMG and BNDES.

 He holds a Bachelor's degree in guitar and music education at UFSJ - Sao Joao del Rei Federal University (Brazil), as a student of Dr. Guilherme Vincens (2011-2019).
 During his undergraduate studies, Deluchi performed more than 100 concerts, between solo recitals, chamber music concerts, university appointments and outside projects.
 In different festivals and events, Octávio had classes with Julian Gray, Ian Guest, David Leisner, Michael Newman, Guilherme Kastrup, Sergio Assad, Odair Assad, Alieksey Vianna, Thomas Patterson, Everton Gloeden, José Lucena Vaz, Dieter Hennings, Daniel Wolff, Flavio Barbeitas, Gilson Antunes, Thiago Colombo, Maria Livia São Marcos, among others.

 On his pedagogical path was supervised by Vladmir Cerqueira, working in different cities on Minas Gerais between 2016 and 2018.
-Under the supervision of the professor, he was a guitar instructor at "Musica Viva" project for five semesters.
-At Lira Ceciliana, in charge of the guitar activities, he coordinated a pedagogical project called "Violão na Lira", with two guitar ensembles for beginnerss, reaching roughly thirty students among groups and private lessons.
+Under the supervision of the professor, he was a guitar instructor at Musica Viva project for five semesters.
+At Lira Ceciliana, in charge of the guitar activities, he coordinated a pedagogical project called Violão na Lira, with two guitar ensembles for beginnerss, reaching roughly thirty students among groups and private lessons.
 Working as private teacher, usually prepares his students for auditions.